1 Which Query Languages Does Mendix Support?

-The Database Replication module available from the Mendix App Store enables connecting to a large number of different types of databases.
+The Database Replication module available from the Mendix App Store/Marketplace enables connecting to a large number of different types of databases.
 It will show you what data structures exist in the existing database.
 You can then define (through a web page) what data you want migrated to your Mendix database.
 You can also define how you want to map the data from existing columns to your entity attributes.

 3.2 Database Connector